 “Make her respect you.”
 That’s no easy task.

 Eleanor makes Rachel suffer.
-She rejects her at the wedding; alone while Nick is best man: “Rachel, how lovely to see you.
+She rejects her at Colin’s wedding; alone while Nick is the best man: “Rachel, how lovely to see you.
 Our row is full.”

-Rachel shows her up.
-She befriends a Princess (also an Economist), animatedly engaged while Eleanor watches.
-Touched, Rachel cries as Colin marries Aramanta and Nick mouths, “I love you.”
+But, Rachel shows her up.
+She befriends a Princess (also an Economist), and they are animatedly engaged while Eleanor watches.
+Rachel has feelings and connects.
+Touched, Rachel even cries as Colin marries Aramanta, and Nick mouths, “I love you.”

 Rachel is what Eleanor is not.
-Eleanor has to win.
+And, Eleanor has to win.

 She hires a private investigator to find out who Rachel Chu really is.
 He digs up a story about Rachel’s birth that even Rachel doesn’t know.
 Eleanor forbids Nick from “degrading” the family.

 Rachel, devastated, runs away to Peik Lin’s and takes to bed.
 She won’t answer Nick’s calls.
-She won’t accept his proposal of marriage.
+Won’t accept his proposal of marriage.
 She prepares to leave Singapore for New York.